§ 9801 Purpose.

 (2) Demonstrated gross negligence, or has proven otherwise to be grossly incompetent; or

-(3) Violated or aided or abetted in the violation of any provision of this chapter.
+(3) Violated or aided or abetted in the violation of any provision of Chapter 17 of Title 24.

 (b) If a paramedic's physical or mental capacity to safely perform the paramedic's duties and responsibilities is at issue, the County may order such paramedic to submit to a reasonable physical or mental examination.
 Failure to comply with this order shall render such paramedic liable to suspension or revocation of the paramedic's certificate.

-(c) Nothing in this subsection shall prohibit a member of the public from filing a complaint directly with the Board of Medical Licensure and Discipline.
-Upon receipt of a complaint by the Division of Professional Regulations, the Administrator shall be notified in the interest of public safety.
+(c) Nothing in this subsection shall prohibit a member of the public from filing a complaint directly to the Division of Professional Regulation.
+Upon receipt of a complaint by the Division of Professional Regulation, the Administrator shall be notified in the interest of public safety.

 (a) For purpose of the public health, safety and welfare, and notwithstanding any other statute or provision of law, the Administrator may recommend to a county or the Board that any of the following penalties, singly or in combination, be imposed: